FaceEditTalker: Controllable Talking Head Generation with Facial Attribute Editing: Method

 \subsection{Overview}

-Our proposed framework, FaceEditTalker, introduces an innovative two-stage heterogeneous latent diffusion model to address challenges in editability and consistency.
-It consists of two tightly coupled modules: the Image Feature Space Editing Module and the Audio-Driven Video Generation Module.
+Our proposed framework, FaceEditTalker, consists of two tightly coupled modules: the Image Feature Space Editing Module and the Audio-Driven Video Generation Module as shown in Fig.~\ref{fig:Overview}.
 The Image Feature Space Editing Module extracts editable semantic and stochastic codes from the reference image using a dual-layer latent encoding structure, enabling fine-grained control over facial attributes, which can be further edited using text-guided linear classifiers.
 These features are then passed to the Audio-Driven Video Generation Module, where synchronized audio-driven landmarks guide a diffusion-based generative process to produce high-quality, temporally coherent talking head videos with consistent identity and natural lip-sync.